tsokac2/newirishlife3.3/README.md

 * Wireframes Design

 ## # [AM I Responsive?](http://ami.responsivedesign.is/)
-* Multi-Device Website Mockup Generator was used to create the Mock up image in this README
+* Multi-Device Website Mockup Generator was used to create the project Mock up image